collectivemedia/modelmatrix/doc/cli.md

 # <a name="command-line-interface">Command Line Interface</a>

+To get list of all available commands simply run `mm` without arguments:

+    modelmatrix/mm

 ## <a name="specify-database">Specify Catalog Database</a>

 If you want to use custom database settings you can provide them in